-John Jarvis is Senior Vice President of Hughes Marino, a San Diego commercial real estate company specializing in San Diego tenant representation and building purchases.
+John Jarvis is a senior vice president of Hughes Marino, a San Diego commercial real estate company specializing in San Diego tenant representation and building purchases.
 Contact John direct at (619) 238-2111 or firstname.lastname@example.org to learn more.

 Jason Hughes is president and CEO of Hughes Marino, as well as a featured columnist for the San Diego Business Journal and past columnist for the San Diego Daily Transcript.
 Jason has written well over 100 articles, is a real estate resource for the Wall Street Journal, and has been profiled in the San Diego Union Tribune, San Diego Business Journal, San Diego Daily Transcript, San Diego Metro, Smart Business San Diego, California Real Estate Journal, and Western Real Estate Business.

 John Jarvis is senior vice president of Hughes Marino, a past contributor to Smart Business San Diego, and a leader in countless local charitable, professional and civic organizations.
 A member of Biocom, International Facility Management Association, and Corporate Finance Council, as well as a graduate of LEAD San Diego, John has earned the trust of a loyal clientele by consistently providing thoughtful and creative solutions on high value real estate projects.

 David Marino is executive vice president of Hughes Marino, as well as a monthly columnist for the San Diego Metro.
 Specializing in high-value, time-critical and complex transactions for technology, life science, and business service companies, David has been featured in the San Diego Union Tribune, San Diego Business Journal, Smart Business San Diego, and Western Real Estate Journal.